rimil-choudhary/LLD-assesment/javascriptLLD/README.md

-# Affiliate Payout Management System

-## Overview

-This project is a Low-Level Design (LLD) implementation of an Affiliate Payout Management System.

-The system manages affiliate sales, advance payouts, final reconciliation, withdrawals, and payout recovery while following clean architecture principles.
+# JavaScript LLD

+A collection of **Low-Level Design (LLD)** projects built using **JavaScript**.

+This repository contains real-world LLD implementations using clean architecture and design patterns.
+Each project is designed to improve system design and object-oriented programming skills.

 ---

+# Project

+## JavascriptLLD

+This project is a Low-Level Design implementation of an **JavascriptLLD**.

+It manages affiliate sales, advance payouts, final settlements, withdrawals, and failed payment recovery using a clean and scalable architecture.

+---

 # Features

-- Advance payout (10% of pending sales)
+- 10% advance payout for pending sales
-- Idempotent advance payout processing
+- Process advance payout only once
-- Sale reconciliation
-- Approved sale settlement
-- Rejected sale adjustment
+- Approve or reject sales
+- Final payout calculation
 - Wallet management
-- Withdrawal restriction (one withdrawal every 24 hours)
+- One withdrawal allowed every 24 hours
 - Failed payout recovery
-- Wallet ledger (audit trail)
+- Wallet transaction history
 - Repository Pattern
 - Service Layer Architecture
 - Dependency Injection